HCaldwell95/watery-wordplay-wreck/README.md

         def welcome_page():
         """
         Displays the main title page
-        Prompts the player to press ENTER to begin the game
+        Prompts the user to press ENTER to begin the game
         """
         clear_terminal()

         print(ascii_art.TITLE)
         print(styles.BLUE_BOLD + "\nWelcome to the Watery Wordplay Wreck!" +
-              styles.FIN) <-------------------- I inserted the new class wherever I wanted the styles to end.
+              styles.FIN) <---- I inserted the new class variable wherever I wanted the styles to end.

         input("Please press ENTER to begin!\n")
         clear_terminal()